Rusty29/Stock-Market-Game/README.md

 I have done some of the the front end stuff.
 I am going to upload that this friday and hopefully we an just use the readme as a TO DO list.
 I am pretty sure we will have to impliment some api to get the data from yahoo finance and then to a database.
 Other than that we an use most of what django has to offer to create an application in a few weeks.

 We use the model-view-controller setup:
-1. Create Models: Which will be fields in our database, which will get altered by a controller to update the view
+Create Models: Which will be fields in our database, which will get altered by a controller to update the view
+Models:
  - Stock Prices Model
  - Stock Model
  - Buy/Sell Order